prewired/prewired.github.io/_pages/summerhack2018.md

 <!--## Overview -->

-We are excited to announce that we are running **Summer Hack** again this year &mdash; a week-long team programming competition for young people of secondary school age.
+We are excited to announce that we are running **Summer Hack** again this year &mdash; a week-long team programming competition for young people of secondary school age (aged 12 and over).

-The Summer Hack will take place every day  July 23rd&ndash;27th 2018 at [CodeBase Events Space](https://goo.gl/maps/KD9Gru6wjzr), 38 Castle Terrace, Edinburgh EH3 9SJ.
+The Summer Hack will take place 10:00 am  &ndash; 4:00 pm every day, July 23rd&ndash;27th 2018 at [CodeBase Events Space](https://goo.gl/maps/KD9Gru6wjzr), 38 Castle Terrace, Edinburgh EH3 9SJ.
 Details of the schedule will be announced nearer the time.

+* What is involved?
+You will be working in a small team, collaborating on a small project.
+* Will there be prizes?
+Yes.
+At the end of the week, each team will give a demo of their project, and prizes will be awarded in various categories.
+* Do you need to bring a laptop?
+Not necessarily &mdash; we can provide one.
+* What about food?
+We will provide snacks but you will need to bring your own lunch.

+**Important**: because you will be working as a member of a team, you must commit to attending every day during the Summer Hack.

 <!--
 Details of the schedule are shown below.